PabloDoval/GettingAndCleaningData-Project/CodeBook.md

 * **TimeBodyAcceleration-correlation-X,Z:**

+   *Numeric* value that shows the mean of the correlation between axis X and Z on the Body acceleration measurement.

 * **TimeBodyAcceleration-correlation-Y,Z:**

+   *Numeric* value that shows the mean of the correlation between axis Y and Z on the Body acceleration measurement.

 * **TimeBodyAcceleration-std-X:**

+   *Numeric* value that shows the mean of standard deviation of the Body acceleration measurement on the X axis.

 * **TimeBodyAccelerationJerk-correlation-X,Z:**

+   *Numeric* value that shows the mean of the correlation between axis X and Z on the Body jerk acceleration measurement.

 * **TimeBodyAccelerationJerk-correlation-Y,Z:**

+   *Numeric* value that shows the mean of the correlation between axis X and Z on the Body jerk acceleration measurement.

 * **TimeBodyAccelerationJerk-std-X:**

+   *Numeric* value that shows the mean of standard deviation of the Body jerk acceleration measurement on the X axis.

 * **TimeBodyAccelerationJerkMagnitude-arCoeff3:**

+   *Numeric* value that shows the mean of ar Corefficient 3.

 * **TimeBodyAccelerationJerkMagnitude-arCoeff4:**

+   *Numeric* value that shows the mean of ar Corefficient 4.

 * **TimeBodyAccelerationJerkMean-X:**

    *Numeric* value that specifies the mean of the body jerk acceleration for the X axis, in m/s.